hastec-fr/apash/README.md

 ## <a id="compatibility" ></a> ✅ Compatibility
 A more complete list of compatibility will be dressed.
-Currently it has been tested for bash version 5.2 and require bc to be installed.
+Currently it has been tested for bash version 5.2.

 ## <a id="troubleshooting" ></a> ❓ Troubleshooting
 ### I have modified a library but it's not taken into account